Artisanal mining: Environmental pollution

 Due to the inherent digging of soil and sluicing involved in artisanal mining, water siltation, erosion, and soil degradation can be an issue in rivers used for mining.
-Rivers are also commonly diverted as a way to access mineral rich riverbeds.
-The digging of mines can also dig up and spread harmful materials, such as lead, that are located within the soil.
+Rivers are also commonly diverted as a way to access mineral rich riverbeds, or are clogged by mine tailing heaps.

-The conservation of forests is also a great concern as many artisanal mining operations take place in and around forests that are home to vast amounts of biodiversity.
+The conservation of forests is also a great concern, as many artisanal mining operations take place in and around forests that are home to vast amounts of biodiversity.
+According to the African Union Development Agency, an estimated 90% of wood removed from African forests and woodlands is for fuel purposes, 29% of which is converted into charcoal.
+As the demand for green energy minerals increases, ASM settlements require cheap and readily accessible fuel sources for day-to-day use like heating and cooking.
+This reflects the poor state of energy grids in developing countries, many of which are supplying many critical minerals for the global transition towards renewable energy sources.
+Wood energy chains are essential in many informal economies, creating jobs for producers, transporters, traders, and sellers.
 One assessment indicates that almost three-quarters of active mining and exploratory sites overlap with areas of high conservation value and high watershed stress.
-It has also been reported that some mining operations also work within environmental protected areas.
+It has also been reported that some mining operations also work within protected areas.
+The resulting ecological damage includes biodiversity loss, soil erosion and impoverishment, sediment and chemical buildup in waterways, poor water quality, reduced ecosystem services, and increased carbon emissions.
+Deforestation has contributed to the loss of carbon sinks.
 Artisanal mining operations often cut down trees to clear space for their camps, and it is common for miners to hunt, fish, and collect other forest resources for food and medicine, or as a way to supplement their income.